 Viking Age Iceland, Jesse L. Byock

-Byock’s books uses archeology and anthropology to present a historical study of the Vikings that can stand as a companion piece for reading the Sagas.
+Byock’s books uses archaeology and anthropology to present a historical study of the Vikings that can stand as a companion piece for reading the Sagas.

 Names for the Sea: Strangers in Iceland, Sarah Moss

-Sarah Moss’ memoir describes her dream to live in Iceland and she takes a teaching position at the University of Iceland.
-She arrived during the volcanic explosion of Eyjafjallajokull and the 2008 economic implosion of Iceland’ economy.
+Sarah Moss’ memoir describes her dream to live in Iceland and her journey when she takes a teaching position at the University of Iceland.
+She arrived during the volcanic explosion of Eyjafjallajokull and the 2008 economic implosion of Iceland’s economy.
 The book covers expat life and Iceland’s national character, including their quirky attachment to elves.
 A good read if you are obsessed with Iceland.

 The Almost Nearly Perfect People, Michael Booth